Skip to content

 DxO PhotoLab has two editions: PhotoLab Essential and PhotoLab Elite.
 PhotoLab Essential costs US$139 and includes two licenses and everything most people need to manage and edit photos, including DxO’s outstanding Optics Modules.

 In addition to DeepPRIME noise reduction, DxO PhotoLab Elite gives you three licenses rather than two.
-You also get access to a hugely useful Color Wheel, support for Fuji X-Trans files, DxO ClearView, and a number of discrete features.
+You also get access to a hugely helpful Color Wheel, support for Fuji X-Trans files, DxO ClearView, and a number of discrete features.
 Check out this comparison for more information.

 How much does DxO PhotoLab cost

-DxO PhotoLab 7 Free Trial
+DxO PhotoLab Free Trial

-DxO PhotoLab 7 System Requirements
+DxO PhotoLab System Requirements

 System RequirementsWindows PCMac